We can't find the internet

 GemmDegenerateDimRemover Pass: A new pass called

-has been added to the XLA service for GPU.
-This pass removes degenerate dimensions introduced byGemvRewriter
+GemmDegenerateDimRemoverhas been added to the XLA service for GPU.
+This pass removes degenerate dimensions introduced byGemvRewriter, optimizing matrix-vector multiplications. -

 Remove Unused Dimensions in IndexingMap: A method to remove unused dimensions from the IndexingMap class in the XLA:GPU service has been introduced.
 This helps in cleaning up and optimizing representations by removing unused dimensions.